Strategic Living

 When facing uncertainty, people reach for strategies, such as:

 Make it reversible.
 But treating everything as reversible prevents you from committing.
 Some opportunities only reveal their value when you commit beyond the point of easy exit.
 And even “reversible” choices have hidden costs that accumulate.
 Besides, some choices can’t be made reversible without significant consequence, making them impractical.
+Even it’s possible, making choices reversible is just another way of delaying the decision that must be made.

 Authenticity

 The “solution” is not to look for the “right” way to decide under uncertainty.
-Rather, look for your way to navigate under uncertainty.
+Rather, look for your way to navigate uncertainty.

 Know Your Tolerances